 The World Championship is held every two years and is hosted by a volunteering studbook or group of studbooks (referred to as the Organisers from now on).
 The Organisers are responsible for setting up the championships, arranging the venue and running the event.
 The Organisers may arrange a post-championship educational tour / visits for participating studbooks to local equestrian enterprises / shows / events / tourist attractions.
 On completion of the Championship the studbook with the most team points (junior and senior teams combined) will be crowned World Champions.

 1.2.1 Studbook teams and age groups

-The Championship is for young breeders aged 15 to 25 years of age on the first of January of the year of the Championship
+The World Championship is for young breeders aged 16 to 26 years of age.

 There are two age groups (Sections):